 A recent study estimated nearly one in 35 New Zealanders between the age of 35 and 74 have been diagnosed with AF - that's more than 60,000 Kiwis.
 And it's likely there are many more who don't know they have it.

 AF is more common as we age, peaking at more than 8% of Kiwis over the age of 85.
 More Māori are affected than non-Māori, and Māori and Pasifika people are, on average, diagnosed 10 years younger than non-Māori/non-Pasifika.

 Types of atrial fibrillation

 There are three different kinds of atrial fibrillation:

-- Paroxysmal AF – This is a type of AF that comes and goes.
+- Paroxysmal AF (also called episodic or intermittent AF) – This is a type of AF that comes and goes.
 Episodes can last for minutes, hours or days but not usually longer than a week.

-- Persistent AF – AF episodes that last longer than seven days at a time.
+- Persistent AF (also called chronic AF) – AF episodes that last longer than seven days at a time.

-- Long-standing persistent or permanent AF – Your AF has been ongoing for more than a year.
+- Long-standing persistent or permanent AF – AF that has been ongoing for more than a year.